-This section presents outstanding artists who were selected among hundreds of submissions to have a residency at the European Southern Observatory in Chile or the CERN in Genf and the Ars Electronica Futurelab in Linz.
+This section presents outstanding artists who were selected among hundreds of submissions to have a residency at the ESA in Noordwijk, the European Southern Observatory in Chile or the CERN in Genf and the Ars Electronica Futurelab in Linz.

 The members of the Quadrature artists’ collective, Jan Bernstein, Juliane Götz and Sebastian Neitsch (all DE), are the recipients of the 2016 European Digital Art and Science Network residency.
 Following their successful application in response to the network’s open call, the three artists will be traveling to Chile to spend several weeks at the European Southern Observatory (ESO).